 Visit the Great Northern Peninsula, Canada

-It is overflowing with stunning natural features, pre-historic sites and fishing villages dating back to the early days of colonisation.
+It is overflowing with stunning natural features, pre-historic sites and fishing villages dating back to the early days of colonization.
 Every year the coastal waters welcome countless whales and from spring into early summer the sea is transformed by the annual parade of icebergs, fragments of millennia-old glaciers.

 Wildlife of the Great Northern Peninsula